See a list of Elementary Education Programs by Clicking Here!

 - Learning, Cognition and Assessment

 - Accreditation – Distance learning and online programs that have earned a regional or national accreditation will be essential to your future.
-It is important to understand that accreditation is only granted to schools by independent, third-party organizations that have extensively vetted a school’s processes, procedures, and curriculum to ensure quality standards are met by program.
+It is important to understand that accreditation is only granted to schools by independent, third-party organizations that have extensively vetted a school’s curriculum, processes, and procedures to ensure quality standards are met by program.

 - Flexibility – Students enrolled in an online degree program can join class when convenient and not be constrained by the traditional trappings of the physical requirements of an on-site class.
-Flexibility is a big win for students and working professional’s intent on growing professionally and upskilling.
+Thus, online flexibility can be a big win for those intent on growing professionally and upskilling.

 - Access – The ability to hop online at any time does not restrict students to being in a specific location at a given time.
 With fewer restrictions, students have a broader range of degree options to choose from depending on passion, intent, and career trajectory.

-- Curriculum – The quality of online programs has come a long way in the last decade.
+- Curriculum – The quality of online degrees is on par with classroom-based degree programs.
 With a published syllabus and quality curricular design, students are provided key milestones and check-points to ensure comprehension and engagement.
-Online programs in elementary education will also have a capstone course, thesis, cumulative exam, dissertation, final project, student teaching, and/or portfolio project at varying levels of degree programs.
+Online programs in elementary education will also have a traditional capstone course, cumulative exam, thesis, final project, and student teaching requirements.

 Top Ranked Elementary Education Degree Programs

-The NCTQ has ranked the following schools by quality of programming for elementary education in the United States of over 2,500 programs.
-The list of schools landing in the 98th percentile or higher include the following:
+The NCTQ has ranked the following schools by the program's overall quality in elementary education in the United States of over 2,500 programs.
+The list of schools earning high marks in the 98th percentile or higher include the following schools:

 - Dallas Baptist University – 99th percentile